LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module4/lab2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Congratulations!!!!
-You've just modified the behavior of the F5 iControl LX extension.
+You've just modified the behavior of the F5 iControl LX Extension.
 Now take a moment to think about what workflows you could implement to make life easier.